 Different between Isle and Aisle | Pair of words

 The words “isle” and “aisle” are homophones, which means they have similar pronunciation but have different spellings and meanings.
-Both of the words are the most confusing words for the readers and listeners because their pronunciation is not as they are spelled.
-The letter ‘s’ is silent in both letters that make them homophones.
-We will discuss the difference between Isle and Aisle in this article.
-Moreover, we will also explain the difference between the aisle and a passageway and the difference between isle and island.
+Both of the words are most confusing words for the readers and listeners because their pronunciation is not as they are spelled.
+The letter ‘s’ is silent in both letters that makes them homophones.
+We will discuss difference between Isle and Aisle in this article.
+Moreover, we will also explain the difference between an aisle and a passageway and difference between isle and island.

 Meanings of Isle and Aisle